Research partners Global Research Network

 Harvard Medical School

-Harvard Medical School researches ehealth as a way to recognize early symptoms of depressive and anxiety problems in students, and to offer support to these students.
+Harvard Medical School researches ehealth as a way to recognise early symptoms of depressive and anxiety problems in students, and to offer support to these students.
 As such, they are part of the Caring Universities project.
 Ph.D. and ABPP Assistent Professor Randy Auerbach is in charge of the project at Harvard Medical School.
 Harvard started the study in 2017; the research is expected to come to a conclusion in 2018.

 MasterMind is a European research project that aims to make high quality treatment for depression more widely available for adult sufferers, through the use of ICT.
 The goal is to assess the impact of cCBT and collaborative care facilitated by video conference across 11 EU and Associated Countries for 5000 participants.
 Partners GGZinGeest, Schön klinik, Barmer GEK and the Friedrich-Alexander Universität Erlangen-Nürnberg use the Mindistrict platform for MasterMind research.